Choosing A Zero Turn Mower

 Wider tires distribute the vehicle’s weight over a larger area and thus are less damaging to the turf.
 They can also offer better traction depending on tread pattern, and four-ply rated tires are more durable than two-ply ones.
 Tire sizes are determined by the load rating on the axles in the transmission, and are defined by three numbers representing the diameter, width, and wheel size (i.e.: 18″ x 9.5″ x 8″), however you sometimes may only find the numbers for diameter and width as these are the most relevant.

-You are almost ready to buy.
+If you’re planning to mow often and for longer periods of time, comfort is important.
 Do not forget to compare seat comfort and the ease of adjustment (when there is more than one user).
 Is the control panel easy to see and reach from your seat?
-Is there an hour meter?
-Having an hour meter makes it easier to follow a recommended maintenance schedule.
-Examine the air filter: more pleats mean a larger surface area, so it will have better filtering.
-If accessorizing is important to you, make sure the manufacturer recommends or sells the accessories you want before you buy the mower.
+Is there an hour meter to help make it easier to follow a recommended maintenance schedule.
+Lastly, if accessorizing is important to you, make sure the manufacturer recommends or sells the accessories you want before you buy the mower.
+A sunshade for those hot days, or even a step-kit if you need a little more assistance getting on and off.
+Your local outdoor equipment dealer will be a helpful resource to find the best riding mower for your needs.
+Happy mowing.